oracle/cloudtestdrive/DataScience/lab100/lab.md

 print('RMSE: ', mean_squared_error(y_test, y_predicted))
 ```

-# Try to Improve our Model: Feature Engineering
+# Bonus exercise (optional): Try to improve the model by engineering a new input feature

 Feature Engineering is the process of creating/updating input features using Domain Knowledge.
 The goal is to calculate / derive new features that have a higher predictive significance.